OA and Marine Spatial Planning

 1. Outcome

 This Circular provides guidance on using Ocean Accounts to inform marine spatial planning (MSP), including spatial data requirements, ecosystem service mapping, and trade-off analysis.
-Readers will learn how the spatial architecture of Ocean Accounts--built on Basic Spatial Units (BSUs) and ecosystem extent accounts--provides a foundation for MSP processes.
-The Circular explains the information needs of marine spatial planners, demonstrates how ocean accounts data can support spatial allocation decisions, and outlines approaches for integrating accounts into planning workflows.
+The spatial architecture of Ocean Accounts--built on Basic Spatial Units (BSUs) and ecosystem extent accounts--provides a foundation for MSP processes.
 Practitioners will gain practical understanding of how standardised ocean accounting can strengthen evidence-based marine governance.

-MSP practitioners will be able to apply ocean accounts data to specific decision contexts including: delineating spatial zones based on ecosystem service supply and demand patterns; resolving conflicts between competing ocean uses (fisheries, aquaculture, shipping, offshore energy, tourism) by quantifying overlapping spatial footprints and ecosystem dependencies; prioritising areas for protection or restoration based on ecosystem condition and service flow accounts; and evaluating proposed spatial allocations through scenario analysis that projects changes in ecosystem extent, condition, economic outputs, and service flows.
-The guidance emphasises the accounts that provide spatial inputs to MSP--extent accounts for ecosystem mapping, condition accounts for zoning criteria, and supply-use tables for economic activity distribution--and demonstrates how these accounts enable spatially explicit analysis of trade-offs between environmental protection and economic development.
+Specific applications include: delineating spatial zones based on ecosystem service supply and demand patterns; resolving conflicts between competing ocean uses (fisheries, aquaculture, shipping, offshore energy, tourism) by quantifying overlapping spatial footprints and ecosystem dependencies; prioritising areas for protection or restoration based on ecosystem condition and service flow accounts; and evaluating proposed spatial allocations through scenario analysis that projects changes in ecosystem extent, condition, economic outputs, and service flows.

 2. Requirements